Dr James Metcalf

-- Eighteenth-century and Romantic poetry; especially the mid-eighteenth century, Charlotte Smith, and William Wordsworth
+- Eighteenth-century and Romantic-period poetry – especially women poets, the mid-eighteenth century, and labouring-class poetry

-- Poetry, poetics, and form; particularly the body, the senses, and place/environment in the history and theory of poetics
+- Poetic form and genre; queer poetics; the body and materiality in the history and theory of poetry

-- Cultural and intellectual history of the long eighteenth century; especially philosophy, antiquarianism, and earth sciences
+- Cultural and intellectual history of the long eighteenth century – especially gender and sexuality, natural history, and material culture

-- ‘Un-earthing the Eighteenth-Century Churchyard: Charlotte Smith’s Life Writing Among the Dead’, European Journal of Life Writing 9, ‘Life Writing & Death: Dialogues of the Dead’, eds.
-Clare Brant, James Metcalf, and Jane Wildgoose (July 2020), 56–80
+- ‘Un-earthing the Eighteenth-Century Churchyard: Charlotte Smith’s Life Writing Among the Dead’, European Journal of Life Writing 9, ‘Life Writing & Death: Dialogues of the Dead’, eds Clare Brant, James Metcalf, and Jane Wildgoose (July 2020), p 56–80

-- With Clare Brant and Jane Wildgoose, eds., ‘Introduction: Life Writing and Death: Dialogues of the Dead’, European Journal of Life Writing 9, ‘Life Writing & Death: Dialogues of the Dead’ (July 2020), 1–18
+- With Clare Brant and Jane Wildgoose, eds, ‘Introduction: Life Writing and Death: Dialogues of the Dead’, European Journal of Life Writing 9, ‘Life Writing & Death: Dialogues of the Dead’ (July 2020), pp. 1–18

 Expertise and public engagement

 I am a member of the British Society for Eighteenth-Century Studies, the British Association of Romantic Studies, the British Society for Literature and Science, and the Arts of Place Research Network at the University of Birmingham.
-I have written reviews for Eighteenth-Century Studies and Journal of Literature and Science.
-And I have presented conference papers at the University of Sheffield, the School of Advanced Study, King’s College London, Hagley Hall in Worcestershire, the University of Birmingham, and the British Society for Eighteenth-Century Studies at the University of Oxford.
+I have written reviews for Journal of Literature and Science, Journal for Eighteenth-Century Studies, and Eighteenth-Century Studies, where I have peer reviewed article submissions.
+I have also been a reader for Romanticism on the Net and Romanticism, Revolution and Reform.
 In 2018 I was a Research Fellow at the Huntington Library, California.